Vidvox/vvedu/pages/teaching/teaching_index.md

 ## Creating Your Own Version Of These Pages

-This project can be found and branched on [GitHub](https://github.com/vidvox/vvedu).
+These course materials are totally free to re-use for educational purposes.
+The related files can be found and branched on [GitHub](https://github.com/vidvox/vvedu).

-More information on how to create your own version is coming soon!